Who to live with?

 Accommodation is available at any time of the year but the busiest house hunting months are normally November, December, January and February.
 You should start house hunting as soon as possible because student housing market is highly competitive.

-If you wait until Easter or the summer you may get a better deal.
+If you wait until Easter or the summer you may find it difficult to secure accommodation.

 What type of property

 Decide what is most important to you.
 Is it Location?
 Price?
 Size?
 House, Flat or Private Hall?
 Make a ‘wish list’ and work out what your priorities are before you start house hunting.